sagemath/sagewiki_to_gh-2022-10-10/reu07.md

  * Friday, August 10
   * Review; Troll photo
 === Projects ===
- 1. Update Owen and Jeff's Genus Code.
+ 1. Update Nick's Genus Code.
   * Emily Kirkman, Robert Miller
     * The current version is implemented in SAGE 2.7.1 (available at https://sage.math.washington.edu:8600 )
     * Backtracking should lead to a significant improvement.
 (This will probably be hacked at after the REU is over, but you guys should check back because it will be awesome).